farling42/fvtt-pdf-pager/README.md

 It is also possible to call the function `ui.pdfpager.deleteOutlines()` from a macro in order to remove all stored Outlines from all PDFs in the world journal sidebar.
 In this case, the Outline will be regenerated when the PDF is next opened.

+## Incompatible Game Systems

+The GURPS game system implements its own support for PDF documents which is incompatible with the additional functionality that is provided by this module.

 ### Translations

 Feel free to submit a pull request or an issue containing translations for the entries in the en.json file.